tulustul/Civi-Orbis/wiki/gdd.md

 ### Armies

-- A general can transform a group into an army.
+- A [general](#Generals) can transform a group into an army.
 - An army fights as one unit.
 - Damage to an army is distributed evenly across all units (with small random variations)
+- TODO combat algorithm

+### Generals

+- Generals move like an ordinary unit.
+- There's a limit to how many generals a player can own.
 - Generals gain experience in fights.
 Higher-level generals provide better bonuses and can operate larger armies.
-- TODO combat algorithm
-- TODO how to recruit generals?
+- Let's say for now that generals are trained in the cities just like normal units.
+One of the alternatives is to gain them through combat like in Civ games.
+Imo training a general and letting him gain experience in combat so that he becomes great better mimics the real world.

 ## Resources